-HUNTSVILLE, Ala. — The U.S. Army has selected Martin UAV and AAI Corporation, a unit of Textron, to provide unmanned aircraft systems for platoons to try out as candidates to replace the Shadow tactical UAS.
+HUNTSVILLE, Ala. — The U.S. Army picks drones to test, and has selected Martin UAV and AAI Corporation, a unit of Textron, to provide unmanned aircraft systems for platoons to try out as candidates to replace the Shadow tactical UAS.

 The indefinite delivery, indefinite quantity contracts are each worth up to $99.5 million over a three-year period.